Project H.A.M.M.E.R.

-Project H.A.M.M.E.R., listed internally as "Hammer Man", was a beat 'em up video game in development by Nintendo Software Technology for the Wii.
+Project H.A.M.M.E.R. was a beat 'em up video game in development by Nintendo Software Technology for the Wii.
 The team's other projects included Metroid Prime Hunters, 1080° Avalanche, and Wave Race: Blue Storm.
 Project H.A.M.M.E.R. was originally announced at E3 2006.
 No information regarding the game has been released to the public or media since the game's original announcement.
 Rumors began circulating in mid-June 2007 that the game was not going to be released, and that the development team had gone to work on other games.
 Nintendo confirmed at E3 2007 that development was on hold.
 Beth Llewelyn, senior director of public relations at Nintendo of America, made a point to note that despite the game not being a focus of Nintendo’s, Project H.A.M.M.E.R. "may come back" in the future.
 A report revealed that the game was cancelled in 2009 due to creative internal conflicts at Nintendo Software Technology.